 Not for the faint of heart here, but there is a lot of reason to believe that Winston could throw his way into the fantasy elite this year.
 First of all, there’s no FitzMagic around to steal his job, and Winston showed down the stretch last year that he could make better decisions with the ball.
 Coach Bruce Arians has arrived to further his development, and Winston has all sorts of pass-catching weapons at his disposal, plus a terrible-looking defense to force him to stay aggressive.

-Just to get an idea of how much QB rushing can be a cheat code in fantasy, once Jackson took over as Baltimore’s starter in Week 11, he threw for just five TDs — and ranked seventh at his position.
-And that was with the Ravens completely remaking their offensive identity on the fly.
-So imagine how effective he could be with an entire offseason for the team to hone what will probably be the league’s most unusual attack.
+Just to get an idea of how much QB rushing can be a cheat code in fantasy, once Jackson took over as Baltimore’s starter in Week 11, he threw for just five TDs — and ranked seventh at his position in fantasy scoring.
+And that was with the Ravens completely remaking their offensive identity on the fly, so imagine how effective he could be with an entire offseason for the team to hone what will probably be the league’s most unusual attack.

-I’m doubting Wilson, a perennial top-10 QB, very much at my peril, but part of what’s pushing him down here is the influx of exciting talent at his position.
+I’m doubting Wilson a little, and very much at my peril, but part of what’s pushing him down here is the influx of exciting young talent at his position.
 In other words, it’s not you, Russ, it’s them.
 Well, it’s also a Seattle offense that looks pretty uninspiring without Doug Baldwin, as well as Wilson’s decline in rushing in two of the past three years.
 Okay, it’s somewhat you, Russ.